tmuramat081/42_so_long/README.md

 "Sprout Lands" by Cup Nooble
 https://cupnooble.itch.io/sprout-lands-asset-pack

-- *And thanks for all the student of 42 Tokyo!*
+- *And thanks for all the student, staff, sponser of 42 Tokyo!*
 https://42tokyo.jp/

 ## Authors